bbatsov/batsov.com/_posts/2022-08-29-ocaml-at-first-glance.md

 ```

 - introducing [multiple `let` bindings]({% post_url 2022-08-28-ocaml-tips-multiple-let-bindings %}) is a bit too verbose for my taste
+- it took me a while to figure out [the difference between `fun` and `function`](https://stackoverflow.com/questions/1604270/what-is-the-difference-between-the-fun-and-function-keywords)
 - no syntax for list comprehensions (I often use those in Clojure, Haskell and Erlang, although I'm well aware they are not something essential)
 - the syntax for array literals is somewhat weird (`[|1; 2; 3|]`) - I don't like such usage of multiple symbols as literal boundaries, as this makes it harder for dev tools to figure out what you're doing.
 The indexing syntax `arr.(i)` is slightly weird as well, as it doesn't fit very well with the rest of the language.
 - no first-class syntax for maps and sets (Clojure spoiled on this front)